iamvalecia/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 28: May 5, 2019 Sunday

+**Today's Progress**: I worked on some SQL query problems.
+One that challenged me was combining join, count, and where.

+**Thoughts** I did okay with the time that I had today.

 ### Day 27: May 4, 2019 Saturday*

 **Today's Progress**: Yesterday I skipped.
 Today I got in some time on my band website, the site I'm building for web dev YouTube tutorial.
 It's by a guy named Kyle, the same man whose tutorial I used for SQL.
 I also worked a little on classwork.
 Going to combine SQL with Python finally.